TL;DR

 1. AI and Predictive Compensation Modeling

-Artificial Intelligence (AI) is transforming compensation planning from reactive to proactive.
+Artificial Intelligence (AI) moves compensation planning from reactive to proactive.

 Modern compensation platforms now use predictive modeling to: